-Then whisk in the wet ingredients up to the honey.
+- Then whisk in the wet ingredients up to the pizza sauce.

-Stir the batter and divide among the mini-muffin cups.
-Bake 10-12minutes, or until puffed and golden.
+- Stir the batter and divide among the mini-muffin cups.
+Bake 15-20minutes, or until knife comes out clean.
 Eat plain or use pizza sauce for dipping!

 Are you looking for more lunch ideas?
 Check out our Pinterst Lunch and Afterschool Snack Ideas board here.